MSc by Research in Oncology

 Students can expect to meet with their supervisors several times each month, depending upon the requirements of their research project.

-Assessment for this masters degree course is by submission of a thesis of up to 30,000 words and a viva with two examiners.
+Assessment for this master's degree course is by submission of a thesis and a viva with two examiners.

 Following successful completion of the transfer assessment then candidates will progress and are able to submit their thesis prior to examination by viva.